610265158/faceboxes-tensorflow/README.md

 ## introduction

 A tensorflow implement faceboxes.

+**caution: this is the tensorflow1 branch, if you need to work on tensorflow2, please switch to master branch**

 And some changes has been made in RDCL module, to achieve a better performance and run faster:

    1. input size is 512 (1024 in the paper), then the first conv stride is 2, kernel size 7x7x12.
    2. replace the first maxpool by conv 3x3x24 stride 2